The Iconic Trail in Colorado Everyone Should Hike Once in Their Lifetime

-One of the best things about life in Colorado is all of the opportunities to get outdoors and explore.
-The Centennial State is a hiker's paradise, and whether you're looking for strenuous all-day treks through the mountains or simpler family-friendly jaunts in the woods, there's absolutely no shortage of places to enjoy a serene stroll.
-If anything, this place provides a problem of giving us too much to explore!
-My itinerary of bucket list hikes seems to be ever-growing, and there's never enough time to get out and enjoy them all.
-If you've been seeking a great hike to work towards, I think you'll love the spot we're featuring today: the Cathedral Lake Trail in the White River National Forest.
-This is quite the adventure, and it's certainly not for the faint of heart.
-However, it's one of our favorite hikes near Aspen, CO, and the scenery is definitely worth the effort.
+One of the best things about life in Colorado is the endless opportunity to get outdoors and explore.
+The Centennial State is a hiker's paradise, and whether you’re after strenuous all-day treks through the mountains or more relaxed, family-friendly walks in the woods, there’s no shortage of places to enjoy a peaceful stroll.
+If anything, Colorado’s biggest “problem” is offering too much to discover.
+My list of bucket list hikes in Colorado keeps growing, and there never seems to be enough time to tackle them all.

-If you're in good shape and up for a challenge, though, the scenery really doesn't get much better than this.
-The alpine lake that shares the trail's name is a brilliantly clear blue that will make you think you were magically transported to the Swiss Alps.
+For those in good shape and ready to push themselves, the scenery is unmatched.
+The alpine lake that gives the trail its name is a brilliantly clear blue—beautiful enough to make you feel like you’ve been transported straight to the Swiss Alps.

-As always, remember to leave no trace when exploring Colorado's magnificent outdoor areas.
-Always be respectful of fellow hikers by taking out anything you bring in, and be careful and keep your distance if you happen to encounter any wildlife.
+As always, remember to leave no trace when exploring Colorado’s magnificent outdoor areas.
+Pack out everything you bring in—all food and scented items must be secured in an IGBC-approved bear-resistant container—and be careful and keep your distance if you happen to encounter any wildlife.

-There's plenty of parking at the trailhead, but if you're not in an all-terrain vehicle, you may feel comfortable parking away from the main area and adding a little distance to your hike.
-The roads in this region can get a little bumpy.
+There’s plenty of parking at the trailhead, but if you’re not in an all-terrain vehicle, you may want to park slightly farther out and add a bit of distance to your hike—the roads can be bumpy.

 Subscribe to our newsletter